Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Achieving True Minimalism Without Sacrificing Function

-The homeowners wanted a kitchen that looked like it had almost nothing in it — no visible handles, no visible appliances, no visual clutter.
-But they also entertain 20+ guests weekly during wine season and needed commercial-grade functionality.
-Every square inch had to work overtime while looking effortless.
+The concept calls for a kitchen that looks like it has almost nothing in it — no visible handles, no visible appliances, no visual clutter — while still delivering commercial-grade functionality for entertaining large groups.
+Every square inch has to work overtime while looking effortless.

 Our Solution

-We developed a push-to-open cabinet system with precision-machined white oak panels that align to 0.5mm tolerances, creating a seamless wall of wood when closed.
+We design a push-to-open cabinet system with precision-machined white oak panels that align to tight tolerances, creating a seamless wall of wood when closed.
 Behind these panels: a 48-inch refrigerator, dual dishwashers, a full coffee system, and a motorized shelf lift that raises the stand mixer to counter height.
 Appliance garages with tambour doors hide the daily countertop tools.

 Challenge 3